-Because of that, CTE instructors often focus more on practice and improvement instead of textbook memorization.
+For this reason, CTE instructors often focus more on practice and improvement instead of textbook memorization.

 Second, CTE is applicable to almost every educational age range.
-This is because students can understand fundamentals of any career as early as sixth grade, and they can build essential skills well into adulthood.
+This is possible because students can understand fundamentals of any career as early as sixth grade, and they can build essential skills well into adulthood.

-Then, students can earn the certifications they need to start their careers, many of which are currently in high demand.
+For this reason, you’ll find CTE clusters and pathways offered in middle schools, high schools, and post-secondary institutions.
+After completing a program, students can earn the certifications they need to start their careers, many of which are currently in high demand.

-- CTE is highly-specific
+- CTE is highly specialized.

-- CTE is highly-versatile
+- CTE is incredibly versatile.